Idiopathic interstitial pneumonias are interstitial lung diseases that have no known cause and that affect the lungs similarly.

 There are six types of idiopathic interstitial pneumonias.
 In decreasing order of frequency, they are

 Some experts also consider lymphoid interstitial pneumonia to be a type of idiopathic interstitial pneumonia.

 All types cause shortness of breath and affect the lungs similarly.
 However, they differ in how quickly they develop, how they are treated, and how serious they are.
 For example, most diseases take weeks to months to develop, but idiopathic pulmonary fibrosis takes more than 12 months to fully develop.
 Acute interstitial pneumonia takes only 1 to 2 weeks.

-Chest x-rays, pulmonary function tests (see Diagnosis of Lung Disorders: Pulmonary Function Testing (PFT)), and computed tomography (CT) are done.
+Chest x-rays, pulmonary function tests (see see Pulmonary Function Testing (PFT)), and computed tomography (CT) are done.
 CT may be diagnostic.
 If not, doctors remove a small sample of lung tissue for examination under a microscope (lung biopsy).
-Usually, biopsy is done surgically with use of a thoracoscope (see Diagnosis of Lung Disorders: Thoracoscopy).
+Usually, biopsy is done surgically with use of a thoracoscope (see see Thoracoscopy).